Mdlin/labpage/content/en/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
-- Visitors
+- Directors
 ---

 Nobuyuki Umetani is an associate professor in the University of Tokyo.
 His research interests include computational fabrication, physics-based animation, machine learning for 3D geometry, data-driven physics modeling, and biomechanical simulation.

-In the field of computer graphics, I have been conducting studies about interactive design systems for various functional objects such as clothing pattern design, furniture design, musical instrument design, and aerodynamical automobile design.
-The main focus on my resarch is design of computational alrogithm and interaction technique to facilitate creative customized design.